 Directions to Tronchetto Island can be found in Parking in Venice.
 It takes about 30 minutes to get to the Lido from Ferry Boat Tronchetto and a quarter of an hour from Punta Sabbioni.
 If you are traveling in the high season, you should book a place on the car ferry in advance.

 Boat transfer fast and direct to Venice

 Independently of a transfer with a scheduled water bus, it also goes back and forth to Venice with a separate boat transfer.
-Punta Sabbioni and Piazza San Marco are the two stops on this fast, direct and convenient connection.
-The return ticket for about €10.00 is very cheap, but does not include any other trips in Venice.
+Punta Sabbioni and Piazza San Marco are the two stops on this fast, direct, and convenient connection.
+The return ticket for about €10.00 is very cheap but does not include any other trips to Venice.
 Interesting for travellers who want to explore St. Mark’s Square with its top sights, or simply experience the hustle and bustle in the centre of the world-famous lagoon city.

 ✅ Here is all the info and the tickets for Punta Sabbioni boat transfer there and back to Venice.
 Similar can also be booked directly with reserved parking for a few euros more for interested drivers.

 The above-mentioned lines 12, 14, 15, and 17 all belong to ACTV, the operator of Venice’s public transport system.
 Their vaporetti, i.e. the water buses, as well as the car ferry, operate a certain route network (also as pdf) on the water according to a fixed timetable, which can, however, always change somewhat at different times of the year.
 Venice and its environs are an absolute tourist hotspot, so the frequency of the ferries never causes long waiting times.